-Diesels used to hold on to their value better than their petrol counterparts, when fueld prices seemed ever-increasing fuel.
+Diesels used to hold on to their value better than their petrol counterparts, when fuel prices seemed ever-increasing.

 Diesels go for further on less fuel, that alone makes them better for the environment, right?
 Wrong.
 Contrary to how diesels were first marketed, they are actually more polluting than petrol cars.
 Although they produce less carbon dioxide, they produce more nitrogen oxide, a toxic emission which also forms the greenhouse gas nitrous oxide.
 Petrol cars also produce these gasses but use their three-way catalytic converter to reduce their volume.

 It’s a matter of personal preference; there’s no definitive answer to ‘petrol or diesel?’.
 Unless you’re planning on driving for more than 10,000 miles a year or keeping your car for a long time, you’re not going to make massive savings by driving a diesel.